rabbitmq/rabbitmq-website/tutorials/tutorial-one-javascript-stream.md

 ## "Hello World"
 ### (using the Node.js Stream Client)

-In this part of the tutorial we'll write two programs in Python; a producer that sends a single message, and a consumer that receives messages and prints them out.
-We'll gloss over some of the detail in the Python client API, concentrating on this very simple thing just to get started.
+In this part of the tutorial we'll write two programs in JavaScript; a producer that sends a single message, and a consumer that receives messages and prints them out.
+We'll gloss over some of the detail in the JavaScript client API, concentrating on this very simple thing just to get started.
 It's the "Hello World" of RabbitMQ Streams.